Everywhere (Michelle Branch song): Music video

-The music video for "Everywhere" was directed by Liz Friedlander and was filmed after the song was added to radio.
-The video shows Branch stalking a man in the opposite apartment building while she takes several photographs of him and plays her guitar in an empty room.
-He also glimpses back at her, and at the end of the video, the two finally meet.
+The music video for "Everywhere" was directed by Liz Friedlander and was filmed after the song began broadcasting on radio.
+The video shows Branch spying on a man in the opposite apartment building while she takes several photographs of him and plays her guitar in an empty room.
+The man also glimpses back at her, and at the end of the video, the two finally meet.
 Branch was involved in the selection of the actor portraying her love interest; she told MTV in a 2001 interview that when the producers showed her a photo of Jake Muxworthy, she told them, "This is it.
 He has to be in it."
-Playing opposite Muxworthy proved to be difficult for Branch, who reportedly had a "little crush" on him, and she admitted in 2017 that she was a "peeping Tom" in the video.
+Playing opposite Muxworthy proved to be difficult for Branch, who had a "little crush" on him.

-The video received airings on Fox Family, Nickelodeon, and VH1 before its intended release date, and it was also popular on MTV's Total Request Live (TRL), where Branch performed the song live on August 24, 2001.
-Regarding the video, pop culture website Cool Accidents wrote that it is so "painstakingly 2000s" that it exemplifies the cultural trends of 2001, while Jones labeled it "painfully 2001".
-The music video won the Viewer's Choice Award at the 2002 MTV Video Music Awards.